karannaik503/Diabetic_Retinopathy_Detection/README.md

 Improving model interpretability for better explainability in medical diagnostics.

-📝 Report
+## 📝 Report

-For a detailed explanation of the project, refer to the DR_detection_report.pdf file.
+For a detailed explanation of the project, refer to the DR_detection_report.pdf file being attached in the repository.

-🏆 Contributors
+## 🏆 Contributors

-Karan Naik
+1. Karan Naik

-Abhishikt Mahajan
+2. Abhishikt Mahajan

 🔗 License